 Last question is why would you sell for tax loss?
 Sometimes at the end of the year, you realize that you’ve made some bad stock picks that have a low probability of recovering.
 Why not dump the losers, claim the tax deduction and move on?

 As I’m not a tax advisor, this is simply my interpretation from government documentation on how capital loss is calculated.
-Tax experts are welcome to chime in on any errors.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Tax experts are welcome to chime in on any errors.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).